drocheam/optrace/docs/source/usage/surfaces.rst

 **Spherical Surface**

-A spherical surface is the most common surface type for lenses.
+A :class:`SphericalSurface <optrace.tracer.geometry.surface.spherical_surface.SphericalSurface>` is the most common surface type for lenses.
 It is defined by a curvature radius :math:`R`, which is positive when the center of the circle lies behind the surface and negative otherwise.
 This is illustrated in figure :numref:`spherical_surface_fig`.

 .. _sphericaL_surface_fig: